 Other regular causes of bicycle accidents include intoxicated driving, ignoring stop signs and traffic signals, and passing too closely.
 Accidents sometimes occur when drivers fail to see bicycles, often when backing up, failing to check blind spots before lane changes, and driving over the speed limit.

-You may be entitled to compensation for accident-related expenses like:
+Working with a Wisconsin bicycle accident lawyer after your bicycle crash, you may be entitled to compensation for accident-related expenses like:

-When bicycle accidents are fatal, family members might have a wrongful death claim for compensation against the driver who caused the accident.
+When bicycle accidents are fatal, family members may have a wrongful death claim for compensation against the driver who caused the accident.
 Financial recovery for surviving family members may include loss of the decedent’s financial support, loss of society and companionship, and loss of the value of the decedent’s household services.